 A medical surveillance program has been developed primarily to prevent potential LAI's, but also to provide a mechanism to detect and treat potential LAI's before serious injury or disease occurs.
-Prior to commencement of work with infectious materials and/or toxins, the biosafety certificate holder is responsible for informing the student/staff of the specific hazards associated with their work, including the symptoms of illness and any preventative measures available against the specific infectious materials and/or toxins to be used (i.e. vaccinations) including any risks/benefits associated with these treatment options.
-This is verified and documented in the declaration section of the Biosafety Worker Registration form, a copy of which must be forwarded to the BSO prior to the commencement of work (original is retained by the biosafety certificate holder).
+Prior to commencement of work with infectious materials and/or toxins, the biosafety certificate holder is responsible for informing the student/staff of any preventative measures available against the specific infectious materials and/or toxins to be used (i.e. vaccinations) including any risks/benefits associated with these treatment options.
+This is verified and documented in the declaration section of the Biosafety Worker Registration form (Appendix 6) and Biosafety Medical Evaluation Questionnaire (Appendix 7), the latter of which must be filed with MUN's Occupational Health Nurse prior to the commencement of work with biohazards.

 Workers with either a known immunodeficiency disease, are taking immunosuppressive medications, are pregnant or who have open wounds that cannot be adequately covered (such as large burns or open stitches) may not be permitted to work in some laboratory environments depending on the condition and the infectious agent/toxin involved.
-This decision is made by the individuals supervisor after a thorough local risk assessment (LRA) has been completed.